October 10, 2018

 And as we await a cure or at the very least an effective treatment option for Alzheimer’s disease, realize that the care team at Continuum is fully experienced and skilled in specialized dementia care.
 Because of this, those impacted by dementia are able to live life to their highest possible potential, and family caregivers get the assistance they want in managing some of the more challenging aspects of the disease, such as sundowning, aggression, wandering, and more.

-Contact us online or call us at (314) 863-9912 or (636) 861-3336 to learn more about our services for home health care in St. Louis MO and take the initial step in boosting well-being for your senior loved one!
-We’re available for as much or as little senior care as needed, from just a couple hours enabling family members to take a essential break from care, up to full-time, around-the-clock care, and everything in between.
+Contact us online or call us at (314) 863-9912 or (636) 861-3336 to learn more about our services for in home care in St. Louis and take the initial step in boosting well-being for your senior loved one!
+We’re available for as much or as little senior care as needed, from just a couple hours to allow family members to take an essential break from care, up to full-time, around-the-clock care, and everything in between.
 For a full list of service areas, visit us online.